byjg/php-rest-reference-architecture/docs/getting_started_03_create_rest_method.md

 First, we'll add OpenAPI attributes to our REST method using the [zircote/swagger-php](https://zircote.github.io/swagger-php/guide/) library.

-While the OpenAPI specification offers numerous attributes, we must define at least these three essential sets:
+The OpenAPI specification offers many attributes.
+At minimum, define these three essential sets:

 ### 1. Method Attribute